nickolanack/pushbox-js/README.md

 ==========
 Requires Mootools:

+PushBoxes, are stackable html popovers that can be used to display html content, including iframes, images, and dom elements.

 One of the issues with opening iframed content within a web page application is that generally there is little or no communication between the parent and child windows, obviously they will not share js and css libraries, and the child window is constrained within the width and height provided by the parent.
 This makes it difficult to create larger web applications in a modular fashion, (iframed sections) while appearing to have seamless integration between windows.